Motivational Interviewing in Health Care: Helping Patients Change Behavior (Applications of Motivational Interviewing Series) (Paperback)

 New to This Edition

-*Restructured around the current four-process model of MI (engaging, focusing, evoking, and planning).
+*Restructured around the four processes of MI (engaging, focusing, evoking, and planning).

 *Incorporates lessons learned from the authors' ongoing clinical practice and practitioner training workshops.